 How You Can Help

-If you are able, please support relief efforts to help support our community.
+If you are able, please support relief efforts to help fellow community members:

 - The Northshore Senior Center (425-487-2441): The Senior Center has asked for monetary resources to support ongoing operations.
 The Center continues to provide several services including: transportation for medical appointments, Meals on Wheels, the pop-up pantry, and telephonic support for those experiencing loneliness and depression.